 •

-2. The central piece of evidence suggesting that the Caswell James moved from Anne Arundel, Maryland is from the 1776 All Hallows Parish census of Anne Arundel, Maryland.
+1 The key evidence suggesting that the Caswell James moved from Anne Arundel, Maryland is from the 1776 All Hallows Parish census of Anne Arundel, Maryland.

 It lists: